cloudfoundry-attic/bosh-aws-tools-release/README.md

 ./bin/test [ginkgo arguments ...]
 ```

-The `test` script will pass any given arguments to `ginkgo`, so this is where
+The `test` script will pass any given arguments to [ginkgo](https://github.com/onsi/ginkgo), so this is where
 you pass `-focus=`, `-nodes=`, etc.

 #### Running in parallel